thymelimne/cheapinstrument/README.md

 # cheapinstrument
-CheapInstrument: a desktop application to let anyone tinker with music creation freely and easily, regardless of experience.
+CheapInstrument: a desktop application made with the hopes of making music production easier and simpler, regardless of the creator's access to instruments or special hardware.